-When you are faced with a stressful situation, your body can’t distinguish the threat of financial insecurity from being chased by a bear and creates the same internal environment.
-This response is supposed to be relatively quick, increasing your blood pressure, making you more alert so you can get out of a mortally perilous situation and then go back about your day.
+When you’re faced with a stressful situation, your body can’t distinguish the threat of financial insecurity from being chased by a bear, and it creates the same internal environment.
+This response is supposed to be relatively quick, increasing your blood pressure and making you more alert so you can get out of a potentially perilous situation and then go back about your day.
 When we worry about things, that cortisol level rises.

-When we are chronically worried/anxious, cortisol is in our system for a longer time than necessary and can lead to a bulk of health issues.
-These include a weakened immune system, digestive issues, heart disease, insomnia, depression, skin irritation and many more (4).
+When we’re chronically worried or anxious, cortisol is in our system for longer than necessary, which can lead to a bulk of health issues.
+These include a weakened immune system, digestive issues, heart disease, insomnia, depression, skin irritation, and many more (4).
 This is why it’s incredibly important to have certain strategies in place to help reduce stress in our daily lives.

 Tea Blends and Herbal Remedies for Stress

-In our present time, I’m sure that everyone is dealing with their own different stressors and maneuvering around obstacles that wouldn’t have existed a month ago.
+In our present time, I’m sure everyone is dealing with their own different stressors and maneuvering around obstacles that wouldn’t have existed a month ago.
 Stress-relieving teas or tinctures are a great ally to have on hand right now.
-Lavender, Chamomile, Calendula, Motherwort, Rose, Rosemary, and St. John's wort, are all great herbs for relieving stress and tension in the body.
-Gail Edwards writes that nettles is invaluable at "restoring adrenal function" (1), so if you suffer from chronic stress, a nettle tincture would be a must-have.
+Lavender, chamomile, calendula, motherwort, rose, rosemary, and St. John’s wort are all great herbs for relieving stress and tension in the body.
+Gail Edwards writes that nettles are invaluable at “restoring adrenal function” (1), so if you suffer from chronic stress, a nettle tincture might be a must-have.

-I happen to feel everything in my gut when stressed, so I like to massage calendula oil right onto my stomach and neck.
-Taking the time to care for yourself is a huge part of the healing, so make sure you’re setting time aside, or taking advantage of those precious moments when you can just breathe and check-in with yourself.
+I happen to feel everything in my gut when I’m stressed, so I like to massage calendula oil right onto my stomach and neck.
+Taking the time to care for yourself is a huge part of healing, so make sure you’re setting time aside, or taking advantage of those precious moments when you can just breathe and check in with yourself.

 A 2014 study on chronic stress and pain in the body mentioned that “Stress may be unavoidable in life, and challenges are inherent to success; however, humans have the capability to modify what they perceive as stressful and how they respond to it” (2).
 Though it may not seem like it sometimes, we have the ultimate control to determine what stresses us out and why.

-Below you’ll find some tips for managing stress along with a list of activities that can be done to improve your living/working spaces!
+Below, you’ll find some tips for managing stress, along with a list of activities that can be done to improve your living and working spaces!

 Tips for Managing Stress

 Create a stress board.
-This activity is better than it sounds: Make a notecard about what is stressing you out and why — then create another notecard that outlines how you could solve that problem / the steps to accomplishing that.
-This singles out problems that may see larger than life in your head.
+Make a notecard about what’s stressing you out and why.
+Then, create another notecard that outlines how you could solve that problem, with steps for accomplishing that.
+This can help sort out issues that may seem larger than life in your head.

-Do 10 minutes of yoga or stretching each morning and night to wake up and get ready for bed.
-This helps you reconnect with your body and is a simple way to check if anything hurts or needs special attention.
+Do 10 minutes of yoga or stretching each morning and night.
+This will help you reconnect with your body, and it’s a simple way to check if anything hurts or needs special attention.

 If the outdoors is available to you, go for a walk.
-If you live in a more crowded area, just sitting on your front porch is a good way to get fresh air.
+If you live in a more crowded area, just sitting outdoors in a secluded location is a good way to get fresh air.

-Try to keep a normal sleep schedule, it is incredibly tempting to stay up and wake up much later, but your body and mind will benefit from sticking to a schedule!
+Try to keep a normal sleep schedule.
+Your body and mind will benefit from sticking to a schedule!

 Make music!
-Especially if you have young ones, making up songs about menial tasks like washing dishes, making the bed, picking up toys, etc, keeps them entertained while also getting the job done.
-(My siblings and I did a quarantine theatre which we virtually shared with our friends and family)
+Especially if you have young ones, making up songs about menial tasks, such as washing dishes, making the bed, or picking up toys, can keep them entertained while also getting the job done.
+(My siblings and I did a quarantine theatre, which we shared virtually with our friends and family.)

 Learn something new.
-Khan Academy is a free site that offers videos and quizzes on a multitude of subjects and is especially good for school-age kids trying to learn from home right now.
+Khan Academy is a free site that offers videos and quizzes on a multitude of subjects, and it’s especially good for school-age kids trying to learn from home right now.

 Make a scrapbook with saved movie stubs, photos, drawings, notes, and other things you’ve collected over the years.

-Let’s make sure we’re taking good care of our adrenals and coping with stressors we can’t immediately solve.
-As always, check with your healthcare practitioner before starting herbal supplements as they may interfere with other medications you may be taking, or may not work for you specifically.
+Make sure you’re taking good care of your adrenals and coping with stressors you can’t immediately solve.
+As always, check with your healthcare practitioner before starting herbal supplements, as they may interfere with other medications you may be taking, or may not work for you specifically.
 Listen to your body.
 We here at Nezinscot Farm wish you all health, happiness, and safety during these times.